ardanlabs/gotraining/topics/data_science/hypothesis_testing/README.md

 [Calculate Chi-squared Test Statistic](example2/example2.go)
 [Output the Result of the Test](example3/example3.go)

 ## Exercises

 ### Exercise 1

+Design a test to determine if die is fair.
+Use the Chi-squared test statistic and a 5% level of significance.
+Answer the following:

+- What would you measure?
+- How would you calculate the test statistic?
+- What range of Chi-squared values would cause you to abandon your null hypothesis?

 ___
 All material is licensed under the [Apache License Version 2.0, January 2004](http://www.apache.org/licenses/LICENSE-2.0).